Gastritis and Homeopathy

 - Avoid going to bed within an hour after a heavy meal.

-Homoeopathic medicines have an effective role to play in the treatment of gastritis.* For proper treatment consult a qualified homeopath.
+Homoeopathic medicines have an effective role to play in the therapy of gastritis.* For proper management consult a qualified homeopath.
 Self medication is not advisable.